mbrukman/a-conceptual-overview-of-asyncio/5-conclusions.md

 ## Opinions and suggestions on certain design choices

 Frankly, I'm somewhat confused by a few of the design decisions in asyncio.
 If you do know or see a reason I'm missing for why they're beneficial, please let me know!
 I see two possible changes that could simplify people's experience working with asyncio.
+I feel much more strongly about the first one than the second.

-### 1. await coroutine should be disallowed.
+### 1. await coroutine should be disallowed or should yield to the event-loop

 When you see an `await object` statement in some codebase, you need to know whether that object is a coroutine or a task/future to understand its impact.
 If object is a coroutine, an asynchronous wait is not actually going to occur and the event-loop cannot intercede.
 I think that makes skimming a codebase harder than it needs to be and obfuscates the meaning of the await keyword.